FullQuack/QuackRedux/README.md

     },
     {
         "_id": "5bd0b259eab29e88d1ecc0a7",
-        "text": "Is the weather nice today?",
+        "text": "How do you find the largest and smallest number in an unsorted integer array?", "name": "Andrew Catalano",
+        "tags": "Arrays"
         "user": "5bd0aad62634ee4a4a9d73ea",
         "likes": [],
         "comments": [],